7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 Since `plan` is just a piece of data, we need to interpret it to create the actual object graph – `Injector`'s `produce` method is the default interpreter. `Injector` contains no logic of its own beyond interpreting instructions, its output is fully determined by the plan.
-This makes [debugging](debugging.md) quite easy.
+This makes @ref[debugging](debugging.md#debugging) quite easy.

-Given that plans are data, it's possible to [verify them at compile-time](other-features.md#compile-time-checks) or [splice equivalent Scala code](other-features.md#compile-time-instantiation) to do the instantiation before ever running the application.
+Given that plans are data, it's possible to @ref[verify them at compile-time](other-features.md#compile-time-checks) or [splice equivalent Scala code](other-features.md#compile-time-instantiation) to do the instantiation before ever running the application.
 When used in that way, `distage` is a great alternative to compile-time frameworks such as `MacWire` all the while keeping the flexibility to interpret at runtime when needed.
-This flexibility in interpretation allows adding features, such as [Plugins](other-features.md#plugins) and
+This flexibility in interpretation allows adding features, such as @ref[Plugins](other-features.md#plugins) and
-[Typesafe Config integration](config_injection.md#config-injection) by transforming plans and bindings.
+@ref[Typesafe Config integration](config_injection.md#config-injection) by transforming plans and bindings.

 Note: classes in `distage` are always created exactly once, even if many different classes depend on them - they're `Singletons`.
 Non-singleton semantics are not available, however you can create multiple `named` instances and disambiguate between them with `@Id` annotation: